-The damage to major structures on Dog Island from Michael was the greatest of any past hurricane.
+The damage to major structures on Dog Island from Hurricane Michael was the greatest of any past hurricane.
 A major factor for this has been the progressive erosion stress, which continues to deplete the natural beach and dune protection seaward of residential construction that was originally considered sufficiently well sited landward of the beach.
-Hurricane Kate (1985) caused major dune erosion, but only destroyed one dwelling by the storm surge and erosion along with causing major damage to eight others by the wind.
+Hurricane Kate (1985) caused major dune erosion, but only destroyed one dwelling by the storm surge and erosion, along with causing major damage to eight others by the wind.
 At that time, most dwellings were still substantially landward of the beach.
 After another 20 years of erosion, Hurricane Dennis caused major damage to 15 single-family dwellings, including seven that were destroyed.
 All but one of these were damaged by the storm surge and erosion.
-Following another 13 years of erosion with partial recovery after Dennis, Hurricane Michael caused major damage to 25 major structures, including 12 that were destroyed.
+Following another 13 years of erosion with partial recovery after Hurricane Dennis, Hurricane Michael caused major damage to 25 major structures, including 12 that were destroyed.
 A timber bulkhead of 165 feet was also destroyed, and ten dwellings sustained understructure damage.
-A number of dwellings remain threatened by another storm of comparable intensity as Kate, Dennis, and Michael on Dog Island.
+On Dog Island, a number of dwellings remain threatened by another storm of comparable intensity as Hurricanes Kate, Dennis, and Michael.

-Between Alligator Point and Bald Point, Michael caused major damage to 44 major structures including five that were destroyed.
-An additional 1,506 feet of walls were damaged along with 3,000 feet of rock revetment that sustained major damage.
-Alligator Drive paralleling the rock revetment was destroyed including where it connects to Chip Morrison Drive on the west end of the revetment.
+Between Alligator Point and Bald Point, Hurricane Michael caused major damage to 44 single-family dwellings, including five that were destroyed.
+An additional 1,506 feet of walls were damaged, along with 3,000 feet of rock revetment that sustained major damage.
+Approximately 3000 feet of Alligator Point Drive paralleling the rock revetment was destroyed including where it connects to Chip Morrison Drive on the west end of the revetment.
 At the end of Gulf Shore Blvd on Lighthouse Point, the easternmost 175 feet of road was destroyed.
-These damages compare to those of Hurricane Dennis (2005) when 26 major structures sustained major damage, including 16 that were destroyed.
-Along Alligator Point and Bald Point, the majority of the damages sustained were predominantly understructure damage to breakaway walls, parking slabs, and utilities due to the storm surge and waves, as well as some roof and siding damages.
+These damages compare to those of Hurricane Dennis (2005), when 26 major structures sustained major damage, including 16 that were destroyed.
+Between Alligator Point and Bald Point, most of the damages sustained were predominantly understructure damage to breakaway walls, parking slabs, and utilities due to the storm surge and waves, as well as some roof and siding damages.
 Fences, decks, and walkovers were also damaged.
-Within Bald Point State Park, the beach walkovers were damaged and some of the picnic pavilions were left lightly sanded by the washover of the island.
+Within Bald Point State Park, the beach walkovers were damaged and some of the picnic pavilions were left lightly sanded by the washover deposits.
 The pier at the end of Bald Point State Park was not damaged.
-See Figures 70 through 91 for examples of damage in Franklin County.
+See Figures 89 through 102 for examples of damage in Franklin County.